 10. Please write in pen.

 15. I went by myself.

-The conjunction で comes from the contraction of それで and utilizes usage 4 from above from the sense of juncture (connecting sentences) in a sense related to reasoning.
+The conjunction で is a contraction of それで, which utilizes usage 4 from above from the sense of juncture (connecting sentences) in a sense related to reasoning.
 This makes it very similar to the particle ので, which may also be found starting a sentence in なので.
 The use of なので in this manner is relatively new, and a lot of people think it is wrong.
 So, keep this in mind as well.